Adaptive sparse group LASSO in quantile regression: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:pen} some basic theoretical concepts are introduced, along with the formal definition of the sparse group LASSO in quantile regression.
 This definition is extended to the adaptive idea in Section \ref{sec:asgl_qr}, proposing the ASGL estimator.
-Section \ref{sec:adaptive_weights} introduces the weights calculation alternatives for high-dimensional scenarios.
-Section \ref{sec:sim} shows the advantages of this proposal in different synthetic datasets in high and low-dimensional scenarios.
+Section \ref{sec:oracle_prop} discusses the main results regarding asymptotic behavior of adaptive estimators, and Section \ref{sec:adaptive_weights} introduces the weights calculation alternatives for high dimensional scenarios, as well as some remarks regarding the asymptotic behavior of the proposed alternatives.
+Simulation results are divided into two blocks: Section \ref{sec:sym_simetric_error} shows the advantages of this proposal in synthetic datasets in high and low dimensional scenarios considering a symmetric error distribution while the supplementary material shows a sensitivity analysis of the proposed methods under skewed distribution errors as well as the effect of different hyperparameter values.
 In Section \ref{sec:real_data} the proposed model is used in a real dataset, a genomic dataset including gene expression data of rat eye disease first shown in \cite{Scheetz2006}.
-The computational aspects of the problem are briefly commented on Section \ref{sec:comp}, and the conclusions are provided in Section \ref{sec:conclusion}.
+The computational aspects of the problem are briefly commented in Section \ref{sec:comp}, and the conclusions are provided in Section \ref{sec:conclusion}.